 The review of the applicant’s case undertaken by the Legal Aid Agency when deciding whether to grant funding.
 The Legal Aid Agency will consider whether there is a risk of a breach of the Article 2 ‘right to life’ if funding is not granted.
 They will also look at whether there is a wider public interest in relation to the inquest, i.e. whether representation at the inquest would produce a significant benefit for a wider class of people other than the applicant and their family.

-An opportunity by the coroner (sometimes delegated to the jury) to outline their conclusion in detail and emphasise any issues.
+This will mean that the coroner (sometimes delegated to the jury) will outline their conclusion in one or two sentences.
 Occasionally a questionnaire is produced for the jury to answer.

 No conclusion can be reached based on the evidence presented.

 A detailed examination of the body to determine the cause of death.
 Otherwise known as an autopsy.

 A meeting held with the coroner and Interested Persons to plan for the Inquest.
 PIRs typically address legal and procedure issues before the full inquest, including: disclosure of information; which witnesses will attend in person; and confirming the Interested Persons.

 If the coroner believes that the inquest has brought to light evidence that shows other people may be at risk of dying if certain changes aren’t made, then they have a duty to write to whoever they have identified as the appropriate authority, person or organisation, who has the power to make a change and recommend that they take action to prevent future deaths.
 This is also sometimes known as a Regulation 28 Report.

 Read (Rule 23)

 The coroner may decide that a witness’s written statement can be read aloud in court and that the witness does not have to attend and answer questions.
 This usually happens when the evidence is not controversial or not challenged by any of the parties.
 Rule 23 of the Coroners (Inquests) Rules 2013 is the rule that allows this to happen.